Xiangxu-0103/FRNet/README.md

 ## About

 **FRNet** is a simple yet efficient network for LiDAR segmentation.
-It consists of three key components: 1) Frustum Feature Encoder; 2) Frustum-Point Fusion Module; 3) Head Fusion Module.
-Moreover, we introduce two novel argumentations, FrustumMix and RangeInterpolation, to enrich the scene of point clouds.
-It achieves an appealing balance between accuracy and efficiency.
+It consists of three key components: 1) Frustum Feature Encoder; 2) Frustum-Point Fusion Module; and 3) Head Fusion Module.
+Moreover, we introduce two novel argumentations, FrustumMix and RangeInterpolation, to enrich the point cloud scenes.
+FRNet achieves an appealing balance between accuracy and efficiency.

 ## Updates